Nvmeless/portfolio/README.md

 # Hello and Welcome

-This is my portfolio nuilt on React
+This is my portfolio built on React